allthingsnew/howweroll/styleguides/javascript.md

 Filenames use `lower-case-hyphen-css-case`.

 Constants use `ALL_CAPS_UNDERSCORE_CASE`.

+Variables storing a promise are appended with a `P`.

 All names should specify what they signify.
 Short, one-letter variables or nonsense named functions are a no no.